robertsonmcclure/robertsonmcclure.github.io/_posts/2019-08-18-reading-through-2019.md

 My goal for 2019 is to read 52 books, one book every week.

-So far: 30 books in 34 weeks (as of August 27).
+So far: 31 books in 34 weeks (as of August 27).

-## August - 3 books
+## August - 4 books

+#### An Astronaut's Guide to Life on Earth (2013, Chris Hadfield)

+Chris Hadfield leads you through his 3 trips into space with such detail that it feels like you were right beside him.
+On the way he imparts his personal philosophy that helped him become who he is today.
+What really resonated with me was taking pride in every little thing, and finding reasons to be happy every day.
+His perspective would best be described as an optimistic engineer who has trained enough to be confident in what he knows.
+A fantastic book to read if you want to learn about space travel.

 #### Norse Mythology (2017, Neil Gaiman)